telerik/kendo-ui-core/docs/intro/widget-basics/wrapper-element.md

 # Widget DOM Elements

-Each Kendo UI widget instance keeps references to two elements - `element` and `wrapper`.
+Each Kendo UI widget instance keeps references to two elements&mdash;`element` and `wrapper`.
 Hybrid Kendo UI widgets have an `element` reference only.

 ## References